$49 – $229

 Side effects patients may experience range from weight loss, fatigue, peripheral neuropathy, mouth ulcers, blisters, and hair loss.

 Widespread research has shown CBD to have a high level of safety — even in combination with other pharmaceutical medications .
+However, CBD does interact with some medications.

 The most common method of taking CBD oil is oral.
 This allows an easily administered form of the supplement, allows users to measure dosages accurately, and has a relatively high absorption rate compared to other methods.